dutta-arka/Post-AGB-Stars/NAROO I/README_NAROO I.md

-Here only the crossmatching of stars from photographic plate to GAIA DR3 stars have been given.
+Here, only the crossmatching of stars from the photographic plate to GAIA DR3 stars has been given.
 Considering:
-1. Location in sky by crossnatching and
+1. Location in the sky by crossmatching and
-2. Considering proper motion of ther stars, we can crossmatch given NAROO I plate details to the stars
+2. Considering the proper motion of the stars, we can crossmatch given NAROO I plate details to the stars

-Keep in mind that after using SExtractor zero point cannot be directly calculated, Due the non linearity of the photographic plate one needs to do the color calibration.
-However a short cut rough approximation could be done by selecting a short cone arround the target stars.
-If a few of them are not variable and do not eveolve at a rapid rate we can use them.
+Remember that after using SExtractor, zero points cannot be directly calculated; due to the nonlinearity of the photographic plate, one needs to do the colour calibration.
+However, a shortcut rough approximation could be done by selecting a short cone around the target stars.
+If a few of them are not variable and do not evolve rapidly, we can use them to calculate that star's photometric magnitude at that plate's natural photometric system.

+ Here are two .ipynb files:
+ 1. .ipynb crossmatches all the stars with a given GAIA ID set.
+ 2. Another .ipynb file that is given a plate, extract and crossmatches the sources.

+Cone selection or even the entire plate colour calibration is possible to do for NAROO I, as there are not too many plates here.
+Those can be implemented, and once that is done, the methodology will be the same as for APPLAUSE code, except this will be faster as there will be no requirement for query, and the data set will be smaller.